 - Have them watch a quick video explaining it

-In a big, mixed-level language class, there are two schools of thought for how to make groups.
+In a big, mixed-level language class, there are two schools of thought on how to make groups.

 I like to have a mix in my classes.
-For example, if I teach the same class twice a week, I’ll let students choose their partner for the first class.
+For example, if I teach the same class twice a week, I’ll let students choose their partners for the first class.
 The best students often select each other, while the weaker ones will go together.
+This avoids the problem of me having to choose who the best and worst students are and makes this a public thing!

-Then for the second class, I put students into random pairs or groups.
-The result is students will end up with some weaker, and some stronger students throughout the course.
+Then for the second class of that week, I put students into random pairs or groups.
+The result is students will end up with some weaker and some stronger students throughout the course.
+My goal is that each student will end up working with each other student in the class at some point in time.

 The way around this is to design the same basic activities for your classes that everyone can do, with some add-ons.
 Then, when you’re explaining what to do, tell students about the basic thing that everyone is expected to do.